 Changing annual instalments in new funding decision

-You can apply to change the annual instalments if the PI cannot commit to the instalments specified in the funding decision, taking into account the possible 15% deviation.
+You can apply to change the annual instalments if the PI cannot commit to the instalments specified in the funding decision.

 Extending funding period

-The funding period may be extended on the basis of a researcher’s maternity, paternity, parental or childcare leave, or military or nonmilitary service.
+The funding period may be extended on the basis of a project researcher’s maternity, paternity, parental or childcare leave, or military or nonmilitary service.
 It may also be extended for other special reasons, such as long-term illness.

 Additional grant (i.e. compensation)